Kaleidophon/deep-significance/README_RAW.md

 ```

 In the example, `eps_min` is now a matrix, containing the $\epsilon_\text{min}$ score between all pairs of models (for
 the same model, it set to 1 by default).
+The matrix is always to be read as ASO(row, column).

 The function applies the bonferroni correction for multiple comparisons by
 default, but this can be turned off by using `use_bonferroni=False`.
 In order to save compute, the above symmetry
 property is used as well, but this can also be disabled by `use_symmetry=False`.